-- 1. ensure continuous supply of nuclear materials for users in the Community in the short and medium term; - 2. facilitate the future supply and encourage the diversification and emergence of reliable alternative sources of nuclear fuel supply, services and design; - 3. facilitate the continued and equitable supply of medical radioisotopes; - 4. provide the Community with expertise, information and advice on the nuclear materials and services market;
+- 1. ensure continuous supply of nuclear materials for users in the Community in the short and medium term; - 2. facilitate the future supply of nuclear materials, nuclear fuel cycle services and fuel and encourage the diversification and emergence of reliable alternative sources: - 3. facilitate the continued and equitable supply of medical radioisotopes; - 4. provide the Community with expertise, information and advice on the nuclear materials and services market;